You are seeing a free-to-access but limited selection of the activity Altmetric has collected about this research output. Click here to find out more.

 Jacqueline H. Becker, Jenny J. Lin, Molly Doernberg, Kimberly Stone, Allison Navis, Joanne R. Festa, Juan P. Wisnivesky

-The data shown below were collected from the profiles of 4,302 tweeters who shared this research output.
+The data shown below were collected from the profiles of 4,223 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 |Readers by professional status||Count||As %|